aharvard/HOFVolunteers/readme.md

 - updates footer markup for new footer styling

 **HOF_Volunteers__PersonalSiteJobListing**
 - updates markup for job name heading
+- updates markup for list of volunteer jobs by wrapping in div for styling

 **HOF_Volunteers__PersonalSiteJobCalendar**
 -  _new file for future work, no updates_